pytorch/probot/README.md

 * If an issue is labeled **topic: flaky-tests**, also label it **high priority** and **triage review**

+## custom-ci-info-bot

+Anytime a PR with `ci/future` is edited, edit its body to contain info about how to customize CI on that PR (see the following section).
+Currently just overwrites the entire PR body with a dummy string, so use with caution.

 ## trigger-circleci-workflows

 * Trigger circleci workflows based off of labeling events / push events